 There are no immediate plans to introduce recycling carts or yard waste carts in Swift Current.

-How will the City monitor garbage collection with these carts?
+How does the City monitor garbage collection with these carts?

-Your garbage cart will have a serial number linked to the home address, helping us track every pick-up and avoid missed collections.
-We encourage you to write your house number on your cart, or copy the serial number down, in case your cart gets mixed up with others.
+Your garbage cart has a serial number linked to the home address.
+We strongly encourage you to write your house number on your cart, or copy the serial number down, in case your cart gets mixed up with others.
+The care and storage of your cart is your responsibility.

 Do I have to bag the material I put in my cart?

-To keep your cart clean and working properly, we suggest putting your garbage in bags and tying them up before placing them in your cart.
-Bagging all garbage will also help keep loose materials from blowing down the street or alley or into your neighbor’s yard when it is being dumped into the truck.
-We also suggest giving your cart a good rinsing, cleaning and/or disinfecting at least once a year.
+Please watch the video explaining how to use your cart.
+To keep your cart clean and working properly, we suggest putting your garbage in bags and tying the bags up before placing them in your cart.
+Bagging all garbage will also help keep loose materials from blowing down the street or alley or into your neighbor’s yard when it is being dumped into the truck, and/or prevents heavy odours coming from your cart in the hot summer months.
+We also suggest giving your cart a good rinsing with the garden hose at least once a year.

 My normal pick up falls on a statutory holiday.
 Do I still put out my cart?

 Collection of your garbage will occur every week, year round, including 6 statutory holidays, except on Christmas Day and Boxing Day, New Year’s Day, and Good Friday.
-For these exceptions, contact the City or visit swiftcurrent.ca for alternate days to put out your cart.
+For these exceptions, see the Holiday Schedule for alternate days to put out your cart.

 What should I do with my garbage stand?